19_803_full 2.jpg

 Everyone’s therapy journey is different.
 Whether it is working through trauma or beginning a path towards better self-understanding, it is the job of a mental health professional to provide an open, non-judgmental, and productive space to help accomplish your goals.
 Just like each person is unique, each treatment plan is different and adapted to who you are and what you need.
 Having lived many places, I understand that there is a wide breadth of human experience and the complexities of life in New York City, and I bring this knowledge with me to best meet your needs as a unique individual or couple looking to improve your relationship.

-I pride myself on my multicultural approach to therapy while bringing in teachings and principles of multiple disciplines, drawing mainly from psychodynamic therapy, feminist therapy, Emotionally Focused Therapy for Couples, CBT and other evidence-based practices.
+I pride myself on my multicultural approach to therapy while bringing in teachings and principles of multiple disciplines, drawing mainly from psychodynamic therapy, feminist therapy, Emotion Focused Therapy for Couples, CBT and other evidence-based practices.
 It is this multidisciplinary approach that I believe best serves individual and couples clients and can help adjust treatments to what you need, when you need it.
 Life can be hard and confusing, but as your mental health professional I will be there to empathize with and support you through it.

 I have worked as a Staff Therapist at DPS since March 2022 after transitioning from a practice in Nyack, NY.
 I hold a Masters degree in Mental Health Counseling from Teachers College Columbia University.
 Some of my previous training has taken me from Fordham University working with undergraduate and graduate students from all walks of life to community focused clinics that work with under and uninsured multicultural clients.
 The experiences and lessons learned along my own journey will hopefully only help to enrich your own as a part of DPS.
 My pronouns are she/her/hers.
-Visit my Psychology Today Profile.

 Robyn Chao Phan, LCAT-LP